 The forest school movement focuses on outdoor play and environmental stewardship through nature immersion.
-Founded in Scandinavia, the first forest school in the United States was Cedarsong Nature School in Washington State.
-Time is spent outdoors, no matter the weather, with the mantra being “there is no such thing as bad weather, only bad clothes” (or being ill-prepared).
+The forest school movement was founded in Scandinavia, and one of the first forest schools in the United States was Cedarsong Nature School in Washington State.
+Time is spent outdoors, no matter the weather, with the mantra being “there is no such thing as bad weather, only bad clothing” (or being ill-prepared).
 The children learn resiliency and appreciation for all seasons by spending time outside in all weather, including colder temperatures and precipitation.

-One of the main pillars of the pre-school forest school philosophy is that the learning is child-led, with no predetermined curriculum.
+One of the main pillars of the forest school philosophy is that the learning is child-led, with no predetermined curriculum.
 The children use their sense of wonder, imagination, and group cooperation to guide lessons the teachers provide.
-Through this, the children develop a deeper sense of ownership in the place they play in and topics they learn about.
+Through this, the children develop a deeper sense of ownership over the place they play in and the topics they learn about.

 The benefits of nature-immersed learning are cognitive, social, and physical.
 With no set curriculum, the children develop creative and imaginative skills.
-Conflict resolution is often left to the children, with educators only stepping with guidance, when needed.
+Conflict resolution is often left to the children, with educators only stepping with guidance when needed.
 Children work together to solve problems and develop strategies in their play, showing cooperation.
 Successes improve self-esteem and self-motivation.
 Climbing, balancing, building, and hiking all engage and strengthen motor skills.
-Risk is a big part of being in nature and children are able to identify and manage these through forest schooling, making sensible and informed decisions on how to treat each experience they are faced.
-Being outside develops a stronger immune system and the active lifestyle also keeps children healthier.
+Risk is a big part of being in nature, and children learn to identify and manage risk through forest schooling.
+Being outside develops a stronger immune system and the active lifestyle keeps children healthier.

-With the growth of technology, we are seeing children spend more and more time inside, in front of screens.
+With the growth of technology, we are seeing children spend more and more time inside in front of screens.
 Richard Louv’s book, “Last Child in the Woods,” provides mounting research of the ill-effects of children not spending enough time in nature – i.e. Nature-Deficit Disorder.
-Forest schooling provides early interactions with nature that will make connections and develop compassion for nature that is likely to last a lifetime.
+Forest schooling provides early interactions with nature that will foster connection to and develop compassion for nature that is likely to last a lifetime.
 The forest school philosophy believes that providing these opportunities for children in their younger formative years will help build a future population of resilient, self-thinking, healthy, and empathetic environmental stewards.